 - Companies – including Pages for organizations, businesses, etc.

-It’s important to note that the most frequently used search filters are located at the top of your search results page and you can find additional search filters in the all filters section.
+It’s worth mentioning that the most frequently used search filters are located at the top of your search results page.
+You can find additional search filters in the all filters section.

 How do you search anonymously on LinkedIn?

 Sometimes when searching LinkedIn you want the benefit of your account remaining undisclosed.
 Whether that’s to avoid alerting your sleuthing to your competitors or you just want to search without constraint.
 You can find out how to change your privacy settings in our article here.

 When you view a profile in private mode, your name will not appear in that person’s “Who’s Viewed Your Profile”.
 Instead, it will change your name to LinkedIn User.
 Leaving you free to visit as many profiles as you wish.
 Without your name appearing on any of the profiles you visit.

 How do I refine the search on LinkedIn?

 On LinkedIn, you can specify query terms for specific fields.
 You can access advanced searching by clicking the link next to the search bar on the header of the LinkedIn website.

 By using the advanced search feature you can specify keywords, this could be for a position in a certain field.
 You can even specify the ‘current position only’ check box, which will give you a refined search that will only return those who have the keyword or workplace in their current role.